-- A-23.
+- A-22.
 ASA urges protection of crop insurance, which serves as a valuable risk management tool, and private sector delivery.
 ASA supports enhancements to expand coverage and product offerings at an affordable cost and address regional needs while maintaining actuarial soundness.
+(2020) - A-23.
+ASA supports consideration of additional crop insurance options to improve risk management, including increasing support at the higher levels of coverage, reviewing the potential for multiyear disaster coverage, and expanding development of revenue protection programs.
 (2020) - A-24.
-ASA supports consideration of additional crop insurance options to improve risk management, including increasing support at the higher levels of coverage, reviewing the potential for multiyear disaster coverage, and expanding development of revenue protection programs.
-(2020) - A-25.
-ASA urges the Federal Crop Insurance Corporation (FCIC) to establish representative farmer advisory committees at both the federal and state levels to provide input into the process of evaluating and revising farming methods to be included for coverage. - A-26.
-ASA should work towards the following changes being made to the crop insurance program. - a.
+ASA urges the Federal Crop Insurance Corporation (FCIC) to establish representative farmer advisory committees at both the federal and state levels to provide input into the process of evaluating and revising farming methods to be included for coverage. - A-25.
+ASA supports work towards the following changes being made to the crop insurance program. - a.
 On land rated as high risk due to a specific peril, such as flooding, we recommend the attachment of a rider for that peril which will allow the producer to buy up additional coverage for other perils at regular rates. - b.
-FSA tract numbers should be used to determine units. - c.
-The actual loss in crop value attributed to crop quantity and quality discounts should be fully covered by crop insurance. - d.
-Allow a producer that has had a Federal disaster declaration in their county/parish to delete those yields from their APH. - e.
-If a crop is uninsurable in a certain county, but is insurable in a neighboring county, ASA recommends that that crop be allowed to be insured in that county without having to do a written agreement.
-(2015) - A-27.
-ASA supports changing the federal crop insurance regulations so that once a farmer has filed a claim and has provided all necessary information pertaining to the claim, the insurance company should have no more than 30 days to get a claim processed and paid.
-After this deadline, the insurance company should be required to pay interest on the outstanding claim until said claim is settled.
-Also, while that claim is outstanding, the insurance company cannot charge late fees or interest to the farmer's account for any outstanding premium due for the crop the claim has been filed on.
+The actual loss in crop value attributed to crop quantity and quality discounts should be fully covered by crop insurance.
+(2021) - A-26.
+ASA supports timely processing and payment of crop insurance indemnities.
+(2021) - A-27.
+ASA recommends that RMA establish a comprehensive and fair policy for double crop soybeans.
+ASA supports efforts of states or regions that double-crop soybeans to compile the production and yield data necessary to allow FSA and RMA to adjust final planting dates without penalty on a sound actuarial basis.
+(2015) - A-28.
+ASA recommends that in counties where the practice of double-cropping is recognized as an acceptable practice that RMA rules requiring the exact double-crop practice in two out of the last four years be eliminated.
+(2014) - A-29.
+ASA supports a stand-alone double-crop insurance policy in counties where the practice of double-cropping is recognized as an acceptable practice under RMA rules.
+(2016)